DogeTheBeast/College_notes/CHEM 154/Unit 8/Gibb's Free Energy.md

 -  It is an exothermic reaction, releasing heat, therefore ΔH must also be negative.
 -   This reaction is 'driven by enthalpy', because the large negative ΔH is more negative than the -TΔS term is positive, resulting in a negative overall ΔG and a spontaneous reaction.

-Below is a table that relates the sign of the entropy and the enthalpy of a reaction to
+Below is a table that relates the sign of the entropy and the enthalpy of a reaction to Gibb's Free Energy,,